Perlover/bitcoin-kit-makefile/README.md

 **MD5/SHA256** checksums or **GPG signatures** are checked before compilation and installing.
 The *git sources* are secured by commit ID checkout.

-## How to install the Bitcoin Core v0.16.0 version from sources:
+## How to install the Bitcoin Core v0.17.0.1 + LND (actual version up to 2018-11-11) + lncli-web versions from sources:

 1. First, you need to do by hands the prepare process: